hackclub/nest/nephthys/README.md

 * `?identity` - redirect to #identity-help
 * `?guides` - redirect to the guides
 * `?hii` - silly message :3
-* more to come?? feel free to PR your own into hackclub/nephthys or tell me what you want
+* more to come?? feel free to PR your own into hackclub/nephthys (for #nest-help: nephthys folder in hackclub/nest) or tell me (amber for som/idv nephthys, cyteon for nest nephthys) what you want

 ### Stale